Osborne flags new scheme to allow credit easing

 The government would provide more detailed plans at its autumn statement, following the Office for Budget Responsibility's update of the forecasts for growth and public finances at the end of November.

-Economists said the government was addressing a key problem for the economy though any short-term boost was far from certain.

-"Anything that frees up more credit to small businesses is important," said Global Insight analyst Howard Archer.
-"The question is, with things looking so bad at the moment, whether small businesses will actually want to take the credit on."

-Companies have long complained about constraints to lending despite government pressure on major banks to increase credit availability, though banks have argued firms hold back investments because of the uncertain economic outlook.
+Companies have long complained about constraints to lending despite government pressure on major banks to increase credit availability.

 BoE policymaker Adam Posen last month suggested the creation of a new public bank that would lend directly to small businesses and a scheme to purchase the securitised loans.